father-hardstone/RGP-BACKEND-ENQUIRY/README.md

       "enquiry_type": "General Inquiry",
       "message": "This is a sample message with a 2000 character limit."
    }
+## Copyright and license:

+   © 2023 Binary-Phantom PK

 ## Contributing
    Feel free to contribute to this project by opening issues or pull requests.